sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 ## Villains (aka "Bosses", aka "The Big Bad")

+A villian or arch-enemy is not necessary, but can be a very useful tool.
+Having one "mastermind" behind all the badness in an adventure creates a very focused point of attention when the characters make decisions about what to do next.

 Villains have desires.
-Usually a desire is fundamentally simple (freedom, revenge, control, love, satiation) but a story is interesting (and provides more interaction options for the players) if the means to acheive the desire is complicated.
+Usually a desire is fundamentally simple, but a story is interesting (and provides more interaction options for the players) if the *means to acheive* the desire is *complicated*.

+Voldemort wants *control*, but doesn't run for office, instead he hides 7 horcruxes behind monsters and puzzles, then buries himself as a parasite underneath his sycophant's turban.

+Darth Vader wants *order*, so must build a moon-sized laser beam, blow up all the rebellious planets, promote and demote military subordinates, and convince his estranged son on the value of theocratic rule.

+Some fundamentally simple desires:

+ * freedom
+ * revenge
+ * orderliness
+ * control
+ * love / infatuation
+ * satiation

-To get ideas for motivations, you can check out the **Hooks** section in the [Campaigns Guide](mod_deckahedron_world_campaigns.md).
+To get more ideas for desires, you can use the same **Hooks** section that is used to motivate player characters in the [Campaigns Guide](mod_deckahedron_world_campaigns.md).

 Think about your villain as a full person.
 You will have to improvise their